Coined Quantum Walks on Complex Networks for Quantum Computers: Result

 This trend remained stable regardless of the specific structural parameters of the networks, such as the connection probability $p$, the rewiring probability $\beta$, or the attachment parameter $m$.
 The observed consistency across different models suggests that the proposed quantum circuit design is robust to topological variations in complex networks.
-This linear depth scaling is particularly important for near-term quantum computing, as circuit depth directly affects the feasibility of implementation on current quantum hardware.
+This linear depth scaling is particularly important for fault-tolerant quantum computing, as circuit depth directly affects the feasibility of implementation on current quantum hardware.
 These results indicate that the proposed framework can reliably support a broad range of complex network structures without incurring significant additional complexity, thereby offering a scalable and generalizable approach to implementing coined quantum walks in quantum circuits.

 Next, we validate the feasibility of our approach on actual quantum hardware.
 We executed the synthesized circuits on \texttt{ibm\_torino}, a $133$-qubit superconducting processor.
-We evaluate hardware performance using the total variation distance, $L_1$~\cite{venegas2012quantum}, defined as:
+To quantify the agreement between the hardware results and the exact simulation, we evaluate the output probability distributions using both the total variation distance, $L_1$~\cite{venegas2012quantum}, and the Hellinger fidelity~\cite{PhysRevA.97.062342}, $F_{\rm H}$, as complementary benchmarks.
+The total variation distance is defined as